huantianad/FAWordCounter/README.md

 # Installation
 1. Clone this repository using `git clone https://github.com/huantianad/FAWordCounter`.
-2. Install requirements using `pip install -r requirements.txt`.
+2. Install requirements using `pipenv install`.
 3. Setup [the scraper](https://github.com/Deer-Spangle/faexport) as indicated in the readme.
 Alternatively, you can set the url of the scraper as the official website: faexport.spangle.org.uk
 4. Edit `config.ini` with the url of the scraper and user that you want to download from.